chbatey/scala-basics-talk/src/main/paradox/index.md

 @@@@notes

+* Type alias
-Realistic example
+* Realistic example
-Case classes change the way people program
+* Case classes change the way people program
-Being flexible with class location in files
+* Being flexible with class location in files
-See whole domain in a page
+* See whole domain in a page

 @@@@